-- pain or heaviness in the legs
+- generalized pain or heaviness in the legs

 - noninvasive vascular studies using ultrasound (the use of high-frequency sound waves to detect problems and blockages in the blood vessels)

-Treating leg ulcers is crucial to relieve pain, prevent infection, and to stop the wound from spreading.
-If pus is draining from the sore, you likely have an infection.
+Treating leg ulcers is crucial to relieve pain, prevent infection, and to stop the wound from growing in size.
+If pus is draining from your ulcer, you likely have an infection.
 Infections are treated with antibiotics to avoid further complications.
-Compression bandages are also used to help close the wound and prevent infection.
-In severe cases, your doctor may order orthotics (braces) to help you walk better while preventing future ulcers.
+Compression bandages are also used to help ease swelling, close the wound, and prevent infection.
+Your doctor may also prescribe an ointment to apply to the ulcer.

-Other home remedies may include:
+Other home remedies that may help with healing include:

 - wearing good walking shoes

-- getting regular, moderate-intensity exercise
+- getting regular, mild- to moderate-intensity exercise